 “We're in this exciting moment of expansion of an ethical and moral sensibility that's grounded in religion and draws on science to give us that sense of the intricacy of ecosystems.”

 “We are asking that our indigenous knowledge systems be valued and integrated into climate discourse, policy development and actions.
 Those knowledge systems, of which elders, spiritual leaders and ancestral authorities are the custodians, are key to relearning how to care for the earth.”

 Broadly available to everyone, this course will integrate faith perspectives and traditional knowledge with the latest scientific findings to examine today’s most pressing environmental concerns and livable solutions that can be adopted individually, in faith communities and globally, as a response.

 May 28-30, 2019

 This gathering brings together senior faith leaders from different religious traditions, scientists, academics, policy-makers, economists and thought leaders from the Midwest and around the world to collaborate on solving local and global environmental problems.
-The symposium also includes a public forum, inviting discussions with students, attendees and the public on how to enrich and transform societal aspirations, values, and lifestyles to create more compassionate, sustainable and spiritually principled communities.

 This two-semester certificate program, designed for faith leaders, will connect environmental science education with religious and traditional knowledge, and explores the ways faith-led environmental action can turn the tide.
 Course components will include experiential project management practices combined with internal reflections on integral ecology, creation care and interconnectedness.
 University students will also be able to register for the same course to learn from and collaborate with faith leaders on project design assignments.